wildland/wildland_dev_tools/README.md

 - `rake wildland:pre_pr` Convenience alias to `rake wildland:pre_pull_request`.
 - `rake wildland:pre_pull_request` This will runn all of the pre pull request tasks to get the project ready for a pull request.

+### Heroku Tools
 *Note.
-This may fail if you did not install heroku-toolbelt through brew.*
+These may fail if you did not install heroku-toolbelt through brew.*
 *Note.
 These tasks require that the production and staging remotes include the word 'staging' and 'production' in them respectively.*

 - `rake wildland:heroku:promote_to_production` This will promote `staging` to `production`.